mlubin/PajaritoSupplement/ec2_scripts/README.md

 # Specific commands to run for computational testing

+Create folders called `output` and `results` in the PajaritoSupplement directory.

 Run the commands below from the PajaritoSupplement directory.
 Wait for each command to complete at the command line before running the next one.

 python ec2_scripts/dispatcher.py nnnnxxxx ec2_scripts/jobinfo/xxxx.csv --create --dispatch